cosmo3769/reinforcement_learning/README.md

 ###### Policy Gradients(PG)

-Another approach is to use **optimization techniques**, by evaluating the gradients of the rewards with regard to the policy parameters, then tweaking these parameters by following the gradients toward higher rewards.
+Another approach is to use **optimization techniques**, by evaluating the gradients of the rewards with regard to the policy parameters, then tweaking these parameters by following the gradients toward higher rewards..

 ***This is called Gradient Ascent.
 It’s just like Gradient Descent but in the opposite direction: maximizing instead of minimizing.***